phac-nml/irida/doc/developer/getting-started/index.md

 {:.no_toc}

 Code is not to be merged into the *development* or *master* branches by the developer who wrote the code.
 Instead a merge request should be made on [GitLab][] and assigned to another developer on the project.
 The reviewer should look over the code for issues, and anything that needs to be fixed should be mentioned in a comment in the merge request.
 Once an issue has been fixed, the developer should push the changes to the merge request branch and mention the commit id in the comment so the reviewer can track the changes.

+The reviewer of a merge request should ensure the following:

+* The new or updated functionality works as expected.
+This includes properly handling error cases.
+* Any new functionality is well documented in Javadoc, inline code comments, and in the user guide.
+* *CHANGELOG.md* and *UPGRADING.md* files are updated with necessary information.
+* Any new features have appropriate unit and/or integration tests written and all tests are passing.
+* New code is properly formatted using IRIDA's code formatter file.
+* New code does not produce any Java errors or warnings.
+Acceptable warnings may include *deprecated* warnings for methods or classes which should be refactored out.
+See Eclipse's *Problems* panel for warnings produced.

 If a merge request is a fix for an issue that is being tracked in [GitLab][], the developer should mention the issue number in the merge request with the format `Fixes #1234` so that the merge request will be linked to the issue and it will be automatically closed once the merge is complete.